OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See General controls
 * MONITOR.
 Add use of the model to logs and make it part of incident detection, preferably including detecting inproper functioning of the model.
 Links to standards:
   * 27002 Control 8.16 Monitoring activities.
-Gap: good coverage but complete lack of detail regarding the how-to of the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use)
+Gap: good coverage with the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use).
+The 27002 control has no details on that.
   * See [OpenCRE](https://www.opencre.org/cre/058-083).
 Idem

 * RATELIMIT.
 Limit frequency of access to the model (e.g. API) - preferably per user.

   Purpose: severely delay attackers trying many inputs to perform attacks through use (e.g. try evasion attacks or for model inversion).

   Particularity: limit access not to prevent system overload but to prevent experimentation.

+  Remaining risk: this control does not prevent attacks that use low frequency of interaction (e.g. don't rely on heavy experimentation)

   Links to standards:
+  * 27002 has no control for this
   * See [OpenCRE](https://www.opencre.org/cre/630-573)

 * MODELACCESSCONTROL.
 Securely limit allowing access to use the model to authorized users.
+*
-Purpose:  prevent attackers that are not authorized to perform attacks throug use.
+  Purpose: prevent attackers that are not authorized to perform attacks through  use.

+  Remaining risk: attackers may succeed in authenticating as an authorized user, or qualify as an authorized user, or bypass the access control through a vulnerability, or it is easy to become an authorized user (e.g. when the model is publicly available)

   Links to standards:
   * Technical access control: 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
 Gap: complete coverage
   * [OpenCRE on technical access control](https://www.opencre.org/cre/724-770)
   * [OpenCRE on centralized access control](https://www.opencre.org/cre/117-371)